C-Suite Buy-In is Critical to Workplace IPV Programs

 Want to know how to save roughly 5% of your total payroll?

-The answer lies in building a trauma- and violence-informed (TVI) workplace program for intimate partner violence (IPV).
-And we need C-Suite buy-in to make that happen.
+The answer lies in building a trauma- and violence-informed (TVI) workplace programme for intimate partner violence (IPV).
+And we need C-suite buy-in to make that happen.

 Over the past 15 days, I’ve shared practical steps employers can take to prevent, identify, and respond to IPV.
 Today’s post is for senior leaders: this is not just a moral issue—it’s a material business risk hiding in plain sight.